RJChoe/cs50-quote-shell/README.md

 ***time*** <br>
 _('Mastery is not a function of genius or talent, it is a function of time and intense focus applied to a particular field of knowledge.', 'Robert Greene')_

+## Tips for Users

-Best words to use for a variety of quotes: man, love, past
+- Best words for a variety of quotes: man, love, past

-Worst words/(categories): joy, death, (specific foods ex. coffee), (specific animals ex. penguin)
+- Worst words/(categories): joy, death, (specific foods ex. coffee), (specific animals ex. penguin)

 ## Directory Structure
 ### `Project`